dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Christofides algorithm
 The Christofides algorithm is an algorithm for finding approximate solutions to the travelling salesman problem, on instances where the distances form
 6 KB (771 words) - 21:54, 6 January 2019

-Convex hull algorithms
-Algorithms that construct convex hulls of various objects have a broad range of applications in mathematics and computer science.
-In computational geometry
-15 KB (2,171 words) - 09:24, 9 February 2019

 ElGamal encryption (redirect from ElGamal encryption algorithm) cryptography, the ElGamal encryption system is an asymmetric key encryption algorithm for public-key cryptography which is based on the Diffie–Hellman key exchange